England Great Anderson Sparks Collapse Before Openers Pile On Agony For India - UrduPoint

 England Great Anderson Sparks Collapse Before Openers Pile On Agony For India

-Anderson took 3-6 in eight overs -- a haul that included the prize dismissal of India captain Virat Kohli, who won the toss.
+Anderson took 3-6 in eight overs, including the prize wicket of India captain Virat Kohli, who won the toss.

-Already the most successful fast bowler in Test history, Anderson now has 629 wickets at this level.

-He was well supported by Sam Curran and Craig Overton, who both took two wickets in two balls.

-Nevertheless, there remained the worry for England, beset by top-order woes during a run of seven Tests without a win, of a similar collapse.
+Even so there was still the worry for England, beset by top-order problems during a run of seven Tests without a win, might collapse in similar fashion.

-But Burns and Hameed - England's 22nd Test-opening pair since Andrew Strauss retired nine years ago -- saw them to a first-innings lead of 42 at stumps.

-Their stand was only England's second century opening partnership in a Test in five years.
+But Burns and Hameed - England's 22nd Test-opening partnership since Andrew Strauss retired nine years ago -- posted only England's second century first-wicket stand in five years at this level.

-- 'Great day' - Burns was 52 not out and Hameed, promoted to open after Dom Sibley was dropped, 60 not out at the close.
+At stumps, Burns was 52 not out and Hameed, promoted to open after Dom Sibley was dropped, 60 not out.

-"It's been a great day for us and topped off by being none down overnight," Overton told Sky sports.

-Even dangerman Rishabh Pant, who has often revived an India innings, was unable to turn thing around with the wicketkeeper out for two.

-"They (England) bowled in good areas," Pant told reporters.
-"We could have applied (ourselves) much better but you can learn from it and move on."
-This was England's best first day in a Test since the 2015 Ashes clash at Trent Bridge where they dismissed Australia for 60, with Stuart Broad taking 8-15, before reaching stumps on 274-4 -- with Root unbeaten on 124.
+This was England's best first day in a Test since the 2015 Ashes clash at Trent Bridge where they dismissed Australia for just 60, with Stuart Broad taking 8-15, before reaching stumps on 274-4 -- with Root unbeaten on 124.

-India, 56-4 at lunch on Wednesday, lost their last six wickets for 22 runs, with Rohit Sharma (19) and Ajinkya Rahane (18) the only batsmen to make double-figure scores.
+India, 56-4 at lunch on Wednesday, lost their last six wickets for 22 runs in an innings that was finished inside 41 overs.

+Rohit Sharma (19) and Ajinkya Rahane (18) were the only India batsmen to make it into double figures, with extras providing 16 runs.

 An unchanged India came into this match 1-0 up in the five-Test series following a superb 151-run win at Lord's last week.